Neural Collapse Dynamics: Depth, Activation, Regularisation, and Feature Norm Threshold: Conclusion

-Taken together, these five regularities---norm concentration, joint model--dataset dependence, weight-decay rate control, the Goldilocks regime, and the non-monotonic depth effect---form a coherent structural signature.
-Notably, this signature closely mirrors the weight-norm threshold phenomenon observed in grokking~\cite{manir2026grokking}.
-The correspondence is too specific to be coincidental: both settings exhibit threshold-controlled transitions, delayed reorganisation, and sharp regime boundaries.
-This strongly suggests that norm-threshold dynamics are a general mechanism underlying delayed representational phase changes in neural networks, and motivates a unified theoretical account of neural collapse and grokking.
+Taken together, these regularities form a coherent structural signature that closely parallels the weight-norm threshold phenomenon observed in grokking~\citep{manir2026systematic} (see Section~\ref{sec:grokking} for the detailed five-way comparison and one acknowledged exception).
+The correspondence is sufficiently specific to motivate a unified theoretical investigation of neural collapse and grokking: both settings exhibit threshold-controlled transitions, delayed reorganisation, and sharp regime boundaries, suggesting that norm-threshold dynamics may be a general mechanism underlying delayed representational phase changes in neural networks.